 Chapple House Therapies provides comprehensive Applied Behavior Analysis for children with autism.
 CHT coordinates with other providers including Speech and Occupational therapists to provide an inclusive therapy program.

 Serving the Marion, Hancock, Hamilton, Madison, and Hendricks Counties

 ASD is a developmental disability.
 1 in 54 children in the US is affected by Autism.
 People may have problems with social, behavioral, and communication skills and with ways of learning, paying attention, or reacting to things.
 It begins during early childhood and lasts throughout a person's lifetime.

 CHT directs families for Autism Diagnostic evaluations with a partnered licensed clinical psychologist.
 Results from the evaluations can be used to pursue therapeutic services for your child.

-In-Home, School and Community ABA THERAPY
+In-Home, Clinic, And School Based ABA THERAPY

 CHT provides Applied Behavior Analysis in the setting in which the child is already engaged.
 ABA is a comprehensive treatment that addresses socially significant behavior.
-CHT works with children in their home, school, and community settings.
+CHT works with children in their home, school, and clinic.
 CHT utilizes a model of significant parental involvement.
 CHT believes in the saying, “It takes a village to raise a child.”

 CHT understands that parents raising a child with autism can be difficult.
 Parents can become tired and frustrated.
 CHT is here to help.
 Their services include in-home parent training and coaching.
 We provide training in implementing Positive Behavior Modification strategies to reduce stress.
 The goal of CHT is to improve the lives of all persons impacted by autism.